Dr. Emily Yang

 Dr Emily Yang has been teaching cello for about 25 years, and Suzuki cello for about 20 years.
-She has been blessed with a multitude of wonderful students and a few truly exceptional ones who have gone on to performances on NPR’s ‘From the Top’, prizewinner at competitions such as the Fischcoff Chamber Music Competitions, and to studies at Julliard, New England Conservatory, Tanglewood, Dartmouth, Princeton, etc with scholarships and honors, and a few who are beginning careers as professional cellists.
+She has been blessed with many wonderful students and some truly exceptional performers who have gone on to performances on NPR’s ‘From the Top’, prizewinner at competitions such as the Fischcoff Chamber Music Competitions, and to studies at Julliard, New England Conservatory, Tanglewood, Dartmouth, Princeton, etc with scholarships and honors, and a few who are beginning careers as professional cellists.
 Levine School of Music’s Senior Honors Cellist was recently among her students.
-Mostly, her students are wonderful people with a lifelong gift of being able to play cello very well.
+Mostly, her students are wonderful people with a lifelong gift of music.
 She seeks to develop the heart of the child through music like Dr Suzuki.
 Emily has played in the National Philharmonic Orchestra, Annapolis Symphony, Alexandria Symphony, Strathmore String Quartet, Celebrated String Quartet, Capitol String Trio, Briar Rose Quartet, Opera NOVA, Zarzuela Di Si, String Quartets and small ensembles with members of US Marine, Army and Air Force Ensembles and the Capitol String Quartet.
 Her other interests include cross country skiing, hiking, healthy eating (including indoor vegetable gardening during the long Canadian winter) and family life.
 She is currently accepting students at McGill Conservatory and at her private studio in Montreal, Quebec.